anatoliyv/SMDatePicker/README.md

 # SMDatePicker

 Customisable UIDatePicker with UIToolbar.
-With this class you can easily extend UIDatePicker options.
+Easy to setup, use and customize.
 Take a look at preview:

 ![Preview](https://raw.githubusercontent.com/anatoliyv/SMDatePicker/master/Main/SMDatePicker.gif)

-### How to install
+### Installation

-This repo has example project, but if you want to include SMDatePicker you need only one file.
-Use CocoaPods to install:
+This repo has example project, but if you want to include SMDatePicker you need only one file **SMDatePicker.swift**.
+Alternatively you can use CocoaPods to install:

 ```
 pod 'SMDatePicker'
 ```

-### How to use
+### Usage

 Usage is as simple as possible.
 Here is an swift example: